toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Add "Enter" Shortcut to the Move Popup

 Pressing Enter in the Move Popup acts like clicking the OK button, instead of losing focus or doing nothing.

-## Add Copy Transactions button to the Category Popup

-Adds a button to the category activity popup to allow you to copy the transactions to the clipboard (able to be pasted into a spreadsheet app).

 ## Add Goals Indication